LeroyPakade/Projects/README.md

 Step 2 -Code

-For the unit test to run , the API must be host first
+For the unit test to run , the API must be hosted first